parkouss/webmacs/docs/basic_usage.rst

 Link hinting is used to navigate through visible links of the current web buffer's page using the keyboard only.

-When you are in the :keymap:`webbuffer` keymap, press :key:`f`.
+Press :key:`f`.
 You should see the minibuffer right label displaying that you are in the :keymap:`hint` keymap, and the links on the page highlighted.

 .. current-keymap:: hint